mkathiravan/Android-Notes/Android_Notes1.md

   **iv)Component Diagram**: It shows how a system is split up into components and how they interact with each other.
 It helps in understanding the high-level structure of the system.

+## High-Level Design (HLD)

+  **Purpose**: Provides an overview of the system architecture and design.

+  **Focus**: Describes the sytem's architecture, components, modules and their interactions.
+It also includes the technology stack, frameworks and tools to be used.

+  **Audience**: Typically for project managers, stakeholders, and senior developers.

+  **Components:**

+      i) System Architecuture: Overview of the architecture, such as MVP, MVVM, Clean Architecture.

+      ii) Modules and Layers: How application is divided into different layers or modules.

+      iii) Component Interaction: Interaction between different modules and components.

+      iv) Technology Stack: The technologies, libraries and framework to be used.(Ex: Retrofit, Room)

+      v) Non-Functional Requirements: Considerations like performance, scalability and security.